How to use a mid-20th century dial telephone

 Most old telephone dials seem to have Q, O and 0 at the far end of the dial, i. e. the O and Q are not in alphabetical order and the zero is not in numerical order.

-Perhaps this may be because the three look so similar that it avoided misdialling.
+This is probably because the three look so similar that it avoided misdialling.
 In other words, if someone meant to dial O and dialled 0 by mistake, it would not matter because the same code would be sent to the exchange.
-It is interesting to speculate whether the order of the letters on the old dials could be the origin of zero being frequently pronounced as 'owe' or whether the placement merely accommodated an existing practice.
+It is interesting to speculate whether the order of the letters on the old dials could be the origin of zero being frequently pronounced as 'owe'.

 Interestingly, an image search on old telephone dials shows that the Q was missing entirely on some dials.